ivarref/ncs-discoveries/README.md

 _Remaining reserves_ refers to recoverable reserves in active, producing fields.

+_All petroleum_ includes oil, condensate, gas and NGL.

 Discoveries that are not evaluated and where development is not very likely is not included in the diagram.